gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 carefulness.
-So, we will do the following: if the x position of Starship is below $100$ pixels, then if Starship's angle is above 10 degrees, set thrust angle command to $2$ degrees; otherwise, set it to zero.
+So, we will do the following: if the x position of Starship is below $100$ pixels, then if Starship's angle is above 10 degrees, set the thrust angle command to
+$2$ degrees; otherwise, set it to zero.
 This way, Starship's x velocity $Vx$ will be smaller as $\theta$ will be smaller.
 The overall logic has been implemented with two nested if statements, as shown